raleel/cfi-srd/0003_Classes.md

 - **Characteristic Increase:** Add +1 to a Characteristic of your choosing.
 This may not exceed racial maximums.
 - **Defensive Reflexes II:** Requires Defensive Reflexes.
 As per Defensive Reflexes, however you may now use this Ability twice in the same combat.
 You may not re-roll against the same attack more than once however, nor combine with a Luck Point.
 - **Mental Strength V:** Requires Mental Strength IV and Arcane Knowledge of 140% or higher.
-As per Mental Strength, but usable four times per day.
+As per Mental Strength, but usable five times per day.

 ### Mage's Basic Starting Equipment